-Air abrasion is a drill-less technique that is being used by some dentists to remove tooth decay and to perform other procedures.
+Air abrasion is a drill-less technique that is being used by some dentists to remove early, small areas of tooth decay and to perform other procedures.

 How Does Air Abrasion Work?

 During air abrasion, an instrument that works like a mini sandblaster is used to spray away decay.
 During air abrasion, a fine stream of particles is aimed at the stained or decayed portion of the tooth.
 These particles are made of silica, aluminum oxide, or a baking soda mixture and are propelled toward the tooth surface by compressed air or a gas that runs through the dental handpiece.
 Small particles of decay on the tooth surface are removed as the stream of particles strikes them.
 The particles of decay are then "suctioned" away through a thin tube.

 Is Air Abrasion Safe?